revaturelabs/interviewquestions/Python/Python_Basics/python-basics.md

 <details><summary> <b>Explanation</b> </summary>

 > Semicolon is missing in option a).
-In option c) in operator is missing.
+In option c) 'in' operator is missing.
 In option d) 'fro' will result in syntax error.

   </details>
   </details>